 [After much mindless and pompous bickering by Member A and Member B...]
-CH: Are you ready for the question?

 CH: The motion before you is whether or not to reconsider the vote on AB 123.

 All in favor of reconsidering the vote indicate by saying, 'Aye'.
 [Everyone says, 'Aye'.]

 All opposed to reconsidering the vote indicate by saying, 'No'.
+[Silence]

-[Silence] The 'Ayes' have it.
+The 'Ayes' have it.
 The motion to reconsider the vote is adopted.

-CH: Member B, you may debate the original motion in support of AB 123.B: Oh, no thanks.
+CH: Member B, you may debate the original motion in support of AB 123.

+B: Oh, no thanks.
 I have said enough.